Skip to main content

 Exercise as a Hormonal Signal Amplifier

 Different forms of exercise elicit distinct hormonal responses.
 Understanding these differences allows for the intelligent integration of physical activity to support specific therapeutic goals.
 For individuals on TRT or using peptides to enhance lean muscle mass, resistance training is a non-negotiable component of their protocol.
-The mechanical stress of lifting weights triggers a cascade of signaling events that promote muscle protein synthesis, and these local signals are magnified by the systemic presence of optimized testosterone and levels.
+The mechanical stress of lifting weights triggers a cascade of signaling events that promote muscle protein synthesis, and these local signals are magnified by the systemic presence of optimized testosterone and growth hormone levels.

 The table below outlines how different exercise modalities can be used to support peptide therapies: